-Year 7 at The Peninsula School is an exciting time; a unique period of student growth and development.
+Year 7 at Peninsula Grammar is an exciting time; a unique period of student growth and development.
 As part of our Middle Years’ ‘Becoming Me’ program, Year 7 is designed to extend students' academic skills, promote personal development and encourage responsible citizenship through a variety of learning experiences.

 This includes interdisciplinary learning across a range of academic areas and an extensive outdoor education program.
 It includes a focus on targeted growth in Literacy and Numeracy for each student and it starts to prepare students for their transition into the all important Senior Years.